 How do international pilot salaries compare to U.S. airline pilot salaries?

 Piloting the larger jets pays approximately $121,000, while flying smaller jets internationally pays around $104,000.
-This is why many international flight students attend flight schools in the U.S. Training in the U.S. is usually more available and affordable than in their home countries, and their FAA-approved licenses and ratings will transfer to any country.
+This is why many international flight students attend flight schools in the U.S. Training in the U.S. is more available and affordable than in many other countries.
+An FAA-approved license and ratings will transfer to any country.
 To properly compare pay rates between airlines, it is always advisable to review their hiring requirements.

 What is a pilot’s starting pay?

-Do pilots ever receive signing bonuses?
+Do pilots ever receive signing or retention bonuses?

 Does networking help in the hiring process?